 Much of the initial material in Advanced Financial Management (AFM) is covered in the Applied Skills Financial Management (FM) exam.
 AFM covers the more advanced components of the syllabus and contains topics which reflect the changing nature of financial markets and the developing needs of companies.

 The exam is set at Masters level.
-As such, the main focus is not just on carrying out complex calculations but also on their relevance to the real world.
-Some of the materials in the exam require real expertise such as knowledge of how financial prices are quoted in the press or on the internet.
+As such, the main focus is not just on carrying out complex calculations but also on their relevance to the real world or the question scenario.
+Demonstration of applied technical knowledge, but also professional skills is what the examining team are looking for.

 The NPV, IRR and also MIRR functions are available for use in the spreadsheet tool in the examination.
+Where relevant, you will be given a separate spreadsheet space which will calculate Black Scholes option pricing model values from inputs which you specify.
 You can practice using these in the spreadsheet tool within the practice platform.

 The choice of answer option is up to you.
 Where detailed calculations are required, it makes sense for these to be done in the spreadsheet.
 The non-calculation parts of the report in question 1 should be done in the word processing tool, in order to maximise the professional marks awarded.

 There is the trite point that dividends are paid out of cash rather than profit and it is usually the availability of the former which constrains what can be distributed.